Romney accuses Obama of political motivation on immigration

-WASHINGTON Republican presidential challenger Mitt Romney accused President Barack Obama on Sunday of political motivation in offering work permits to hundreds of thousands of illegal immigrants brought to the United States as children, but declined to say he would repeal the policy if elected.
+WASHINGTON Republican presidential challenger Mitt Romney accused President Barack Obama in remarks aired on Sunday of political motivation ahead of the November 6 election by offering work permits to hundreds of thousands of illegal immigrants brought to the United States as children.

-White House senior adviser David Plouffe said on Sunday it was not a political move but rather an "enforcement discretion decision" by the U.S. Department of Homeland Security.
+White House senior adviser David Plouffe said it was not a political move but rather an "enforcement discretion decision" by the U.S. Department of Homeland Security.

 Hundreds of thousands of illegal immigrants who were brought into the United States as children could be able to avoid deportation and get work permits under the policy change announced on Friday by Obama.
 Most illegal immigrants in the United States are Hispanics.

-Romney, who is poised to face Obama in the November 6 election, questioned the Democratic president's timing in an interview aired on Sunday on the CBS program "Face the Nation."
+In an interview taped for broadcast on Sunday on the CBS program "Face the Nation," Romney questioned Obama's timing.

 "If he really wanted to make a solution that dealt with these kids or with illegal immigration in America, then this is something he would have taken up in his first 3 1/2 years, not in his last few months," Romney said.